rudra012/crudl-example-django/README.md

 ### Authentication
 Both the REST and GraphQL API is only accessible for logged-in users based on TokenAuthentication.
 Authentication for GraphQL is done with a decorator wrapping the basic URL.

+Please note the besides the Token, we also add an attribute _authInfo_ in order to subsequently have access to the currently logged-in user (e.g. for filtering).

 ```
 id: 'auth_token',